Universite-Gustave-Eiffel/Tempus/doc/Documentation.md

 Documentation
 =============

 Tempus is designed around a core set of C++ classes based on boost::graph.
-Main classes processed by TempusV2 are:
+Main classes processed by Tempus are:

 * Tempus::Road::Graph representing the road graph
 * Tempus::PublicTransport::Graph representing a public transport graph